uix5/info-inpdir/README.md

     x_abs = (x / screenWidth) * 65536
     y_abs = (y / screenHeight) * 65536

-This allows the mouse cursor to appear at the proper location when using slaves with different screen resolutions (see also [MOUSEINPUT structure][]).
+The inverse should be used to calculate the correct coordinates for the screen resolutions of the slaves.
+This allows the mouse cursor to appear at the proper location (see also [MOUSEINPUT structure][]).

 `Enter Side` indicates which screen edge was transitioned by the cursor.
 Values are identical to those in the `Neighbours` field, with one addition: